openworkload/openworkload.github.io/index.md

 ## Open Workload Project

 Open Workload is an effort initiated by the desire to craft new possibilities for modern High Performance Computing (HPC).
 Our project Sky Port is a proof of concept of tools that allow user-facing software to have transparent access to multiple cloud computing resources via a single API.
-We call this Private HPC.
+We call thus approach for the HPC resources management as Private HPC.

-We are software developers and experts in HPC who try to work through and sharpen a universal bus between user software and cloud resources.
-Sky Port is the method, while our final goal is to present a new standard that describes a transportation layer between a workload producer (user software) and multiple resource providers (cloud or HPC clusters).
+We are software developers and experts in HPC who try to work through and sharpen a universal bus that connects user software and cloud resources.
+Sky Port is the method, while our final goal is to present a new standard that describes a transportation layer that resides between a workload producer (user software) and multiple resource providers (cloud or HPC clusters).

 We believe in:
 * zero trust approach;